Anencephaly

 Anencephaly is the absence of a major portion of the brain, skull, and scalp that occurs during embryonic development.
 It is a cephalic disorder that results from a neural tube defect that occurs when the rostral (head) end of the neural tube fails to close, usually between the 23rd and 26th day following conception.
-Strictly speaking, the Greek term translates as "without a brain" (or totally lacking the inside part of the head), but it is accepted that children born with this disorder usually only lack a telencephalon, the largest part of the brain consisting mainly of the cerebral hemispheres, including the neocortex, which is responsible for cognition.
+Strictly speaking, the Greek term translates as "without a brain", but it is accepted that children born with this disorder usually only lack a telencephalon, the largest part of the brain consisting mainly of the cerebral hemispheres, including the neocortex, which is responsible for cognition.
 The remaining structure is usually covered only by a thin layer of membrane—skin, bone, meninges, etc., are all lacking.
 With very few exceptions, infants with this disorder do not survive longer than a few hours or days after birth.

 Anencephaly is a severe neural tube defect typically considered incompatible with prolonged postnatal survival, and as such, surgical intervention is not commonly indicated.